cjpluta/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex9_DLP Policy_Power_Automate.md

    Before you select the SharePoint connector, note how nothing appears above the **Assign connectors** heading at the top of the page.
 Now, in the list of filtered **Non-business** connectors, select the **SharePoint** connector.
 Once you selected the SharePoint connector, notice how the **Move to Business** option now appears at the top of the page.

+8. On the Customer connectors (preview) page, select **Next**.
-8. Since Adatum wants the connector for this policy to share data with connectors in other groups, you must move the SharePoint connector from the **Non-business** group to the **Business** group.
+9. Since Adatum wants the connector for this policy to share data with connectors in other groups, you must move the SharePoint connector from the **Non-business** group to the **Business** group.

       To do so, select the **Move to Business** option at the top of the page.
 Once the connector has been moved, note how the **Business** tab now displays **(1)** next to it (indicating there is now one Business connector), and how the number of **Non-business** connectors is now reduced by 1.
 Select the **Business** tab to see the SharePoint connector.
 Select **Next**.